pcdslab/ProteoRift/README.md

 ### 3. Database Search

 Our pipeline is using two models.
-You can train specollate model using [Specollate](https://pcdslab.github.io/specollate-page/).
-You can train the Deep Atles model using [Retrain the model]() Section.

-You can download the weights for both models [here]().
+You can train specollate model using [Specollate](https://github.com/pcdslab/SpeCollate).
+You can train the proteorift model using Section 2.
+Or you can download the weights for both models [here]().

-1. Use mgf files for spectra in `sample_data`.
+1. Use mgf files for spectra in `sample_data/spectra`.
 Or you can use your own spectra files in mgf format.
-2. Download .fasta [file]() for peptide database and place in sample_data/peptide_database.
+2. Use human peptidome subset in `sample_data/peptide_database`.
 You can provide your own peptide database file created using the Digestor tool provided by [OpenMS](https://www.openms.de/download/openms-binaries/).
-3. Download/Train the model mentioned above.
+3. Download the weights for specollate and proteorift model [here]().
 4. Set the following parameters in the [search] section of the `config.ini` file:
-    - `model_name`: Absolute path to the DeepAtles model.
+    - `model_name`: Absolute path to the proteorift model.
     - `specollate_model_path`:  Absolute path to the specollate model.
     - `mgf_dir`: Absolute path to the directory containing mgf files to be searched.
     - `prep_dir`: Absolute path to the directory where preprocessed mgf files will be saved.